My Transsexual Summer: Karen, Drew, Max and Donna

 Less than a month after the final episode of My Transsexual Summer aired, Karen Gale delivered part of Channel 4's alternative Christmas message on Christmas Day, 2011.
 The theme of the broadcast was "Just Be Yourself".
 In February 2016, Karen's local newspaper, the Romford Recorder, interviewed her about what life was like before she transitioned.

 Drew-Ashlyn Cunningham made speaking appearances at schools, universities, and youth groups.
 She became a supporter of Gendered Intelligence (a nonprofit organisation that aids trans youth), and a celebrity patron of the 2012 and 2013 National Diversity Awards.
 In 2012 she became a make-up artist for Illamasqua, and also wrote for Gay Star News.
 In late 2012, she began to train in professional wrestling, as this was a childhood dream of hers; by September 2013 she was preparing for her first match.
 Her wrestling name is Harley Ryder.
 By April 2013, she was also working part-time for Gaydio, an LGBT FM radio station in the UK.
 In January 2014, she reported that she was continuing to work with make-up and to wrestle, that she was still making appearances at schools, and that she was writing an autobiography.
-Drew-Ashlyn has since left Illamasqua to go on her own.
-Drew-Ashlyn underwent facial surgery in 2016 which consisted of a nose job, jaw and chin contouring as well as a trachea shave.
-She was voted number 1 of the 24 Instagram makeup artists to follow for Halloween in 2017 by ELLE magazine.
-She continues to do volunteer work.
-She also wrote a chapter in the book To My Trans Sisters by Charlie Craggs.

 Maxwell Zachs is a writer, Judaic studies scholar, and trans activist.
 Since 2011 he has written for various publications on subjects pertaining to gender and Judaism.
 In 2012, he started a petition calling on the WHO to delist transsexualism from the International Classification of Diseases.
 After a period of charity work, he moved to Stockholm to study at Paideia, the European Institute for Jewish Studies in Sweden, on a one-year fellowship.
 In 2013, while living in Stockholm, he published some of his plays, as well as a dystopian novella called The People's Republic of Nowhere.

 Donna Whitbread is a stage and festival performer.
 In 2014, she joined the cast of cabaret act Ladyboys of London—a company of three trans women plus four male dancers, with choreography by Kamilah Beckles.
-They debuted at the Hippodrome Casino in London's West End on the 29th of December, and Donna opened the show with a fire breathing act.
+They debuted at the Hippodrome Casino in London's West End on 29 December, and Donna opened the show with a fire breathing act.
 One year later she announced that she had a role in John Cameron Mitchell's film How to Talk to Girls at Parties (2017).
 In 2017 BBC News videotaped her for Gay Britannia, television programming that marked the 50th anniversary of the Sexual Offences Act 1967.
 She answered questions written by cisgender people about trans women.